 The gene actually determines how selective our thyroid is in “pulling in” iodine.
 So, when your gland is less selective it has a higher chance of absorbing “junk” into your body.

 Hashimoto’s is born from a balance of susceptibility and exposure.
 If you are susceptible and exposed, you are bound to get it.
 At the same time, if you’re not that susceptible, but you are super exposed you are also at risk.

 This combination makes Hashimoto’s prone to occur, but then what we know as an immune stressor actually makes it start.

 I would like to think of an immune stressor as that ultimate trigger which brings out Hashimoto’s in full force.
 That immune stressor could be something as simple as:

-In Conclusion: One of these immune stressors, amongst others, immediately precipitates the beginning of Hashimoto’s in your system.
-But, we cannot forget that it all comes from that dire combination of gene susceptibility and the burden of environmental toxicants that our body was already dealing with to start.
+Bottom Line: One of these immune stressors, amongst others, immediately precipitates the beginning of Hashimoto’s in your system.
+But, we cannot forget that it all comes from that dire combination of gene susceptibility.
+And, the burden of environmental toxicants that our body was already dealing with to start.

 Do you have Hashimoto’s disease?

 Unless you can rule in one of those “obvious reasons” that we talked about before, the chances that you have Hashimoto’s disease.
 When you are dealing with hypothyroidism, is highly likely.
 Some more things that actually rule in Hashimoto’s disease are: